Here are the latest expat savings rates. Many expats can benefit from using offshore bank savings accounts.

-The best current offering for sterling offshore savers is Standard Bank’s 1.2%, if you have £10,000 and can give 196 days’ notice of withdrawals.
+The best current offering for sterling offshore savers (with notice period) is Skipton International’s 1.25%, if you have £10,000 and can give 200 days’ notice of withdrawals.

-You can beat this rate if you can leave your savings untouched for three years.
-Skipton International offer 1.5% annually over this period for a £10,000 minimum.
+If you can leave your savings untouched for three years.
+Skipton International offer 1.9% annually over this period for a £10,000 minimum.
+You can beat this rate if you leave your savings untouched for five years, Conister Bank offer 2% annually for a minimum of £5,000.

 The rates shown (C) are gross, i.e. with no tax deducted at source, and are ranked by the amount of notice of withdrawal (A) one has to give the bank without it applying an interest penalty (or for the length of term, for fixed-rate accounts), and by the minimum amount (B) left on deposit to qualify for that level of interest.